Does Duplicate Content Harm Your Website’s Rankings?

 - Write to Your Audience – You’ll see this on every SEO strategy plan.
-While Google is the means by which your copy is evaluated and ranked, you’re writing your content to serve the needs of the user.
+While Google is how your copy is evaluated and ranked, you’re writing your content to serve the user’s needs.

-- Target Keywords – Google is going to find your copy and rank your pages largely because of your keyword optimization.
+- Target Keywords – Google will find your copy and rank your pages largely because of your keyword optimization.
 Understanding which keywords your audience is searching for—and why they’re searching those specific keywords—will enable you to write copy that benefits your SEO.

 Does Bolding Keywords Help SEO?

-By now you know how important keyword selection and usage is for your SEO.
+By now, you know how important keyword selection and usage are for your SEO.
 Keywords are the fuel of your SEO strategies and help users find your pages.
-While keywords are super important, bolding, italicizing, underlining, nor highlighting them is going to affect your SEO.
-However, formatting keywords in this way will definitely improve user experience when they’re reading your content.
+While keywords are super important, bolding, italicizing, underlining, or highlighting them will affect your SEO.
+However, formatting keywords in this way will definitely improve the user experience when they’re reading your content.

 What is a Focus Keyword Phrase?

 Your focus keyword phrase is the term you’re trying to rank for in Google’s SERPs.
-When people search for words or phrases, if they enter in your focus keyword, they should find you.
+When people search for words or phrases, they should find you if they enter your focus keyword.

 Your focus keyword also concisely describes what your page is about.
-If you can understand a focus keyword phrase, you should be able to have a firm grasp on the content as a whole.
+If you can understand a focus keyword phrase, you should have a firm grasp of the content as a whole.

 Figuring out your focus keyword or keyword phrase is important because you’re going to optimize your page based on that term.
 Part of your keyword strategy should be finding a focus keyword your targeted audience is searching for.
-It should encompass your brand, your message, what you do, and should answer questions your users are asking.
+It should encompass your brand, your message, what you do, and answer your users’ questions.